 To add a Blocking Rule, simply navigate to Settings > Blocking Rules from the left hand menu and click the Add Blocking Rule button.
 From here you need to select the relevant Scope: whether it is an IP address or an ISP.
-In the Rule field, you can add an individual IP address, multiple IP addresses (separated by commas), an IP range using a regex statement, or the name of the ISP that you wish to block.
+In the Rule field, you can add an individual IP address, an IP range, or the name of the ISP that you wish to block.
 You can also add a description so that you know what is being filtered out.

 You can also choose to whitelist IP addresses in the Type dropdown.
 To protect against collection from bots, if Decibel detects unusually high volumes of traffic from a single IP address, collection from that address will be automatically blocked.
 However, this can be prevented by selecting the Whitelist option.

 Once happy, click Save Blocking Rule.
 You can edit or delete these at any time by clicking the relevant icons.

 Please note: There is a limit of 250 Blocked IPs per account.
 Decibel may also automatically create Blocked IPs if unusual traffic patterns are detected while processing data.

 How do I add multiple IPs?

 If you have a large number of IP addresses that you don't want to track, you can add IP ranges based on CIDR notation.
 More information, along with a helpful guide on converting to IP ranges, can be found here.

 Examples of accepted IP addresses and ranges can be found below.